 \section{Abstract}

-{\bf The recent discovery of novel charge density wave (CDW) \cite{cdw-natmat, cdw-nat} and pair density wave (PDW) \cite{pdw-nat} in vanadium-based superconductors (SCs) ${\bm A}$V$_3$Sb$_5$ (${\bm A}=$ K, Rb, Cs) \cite{stephen-prl} hints at new correlated and topological quantum states of itinerant electrons on the \kagome lattice.
-Here, we present a physical mechanism behind the remarkable phenomenology of the \kagome SCs and a new route toward topological superconductivity.
-We demonstrate that the $\bm{2a_0\times2a_0}$ complex CDW state with circulating currents near the van Hove filling is a doped orbital Chern insulator with emergent Chern Fermi surface pockets.
-The Chern Fermi pockets, of sizes comparable to those detected by quantum oscillations, carry large Berry curvature and orbital magnetic moment, and account for the observed intrinsic anomalous Hall effect.
-Intriguingly, the Chern Fermi pockets are connected by ${\textstyle\frac{3}{4}} {\bf Q}_\textbf{Bragg}$ in the 3Q directions and produce $\bm{\frac{4}{3}a_0 \times \frac{4}{3} a_0}$ PDWs as observed in the superconducting and pseudogap phases \cite{pdw-nat}.
-The incipient PDW is a never-before-encountered chiral topological superconductor protected by an intertwined uniform superconductivity due to the hexagonal symmetry.
-A plethora of correlated and topological states emerge, including Potts-nematic, fractional vortices, and macroscopic phase coherent condensate of four- and six-electron bound states.
-Our findings reveal a new orbital-based mechanism and a prominent \kagome materials platform for {\em intrinsic} chiral topological SCs, fractional vortices, and charge-4e and 6e superconductivity.}
+The recent discovery of novel charge density wave (CDW) and pair density wave (PDW) in \kagome lattice superconductors $A$V$_3$Sb$_5$ ($A=$ K, Rb, Cs) hints at unexpected time-reversal symmetry breaking correlated and topological states whose physical origin and broader implications are not understood.
+Here, we make conceptual advances toward a mechanism behind the striking observations and new predictions for novel macroscopic phase coherent quantum states.
+We show that the metallic CDW state with circulating loop currents is a doped orbital Chern insulator near van Hove filling.
+The emergent Chern Fermi pockets (CFPs) carry concentrated Berry curvature and orbital magnetic moment.
+We find that the pairing of electrons on the CFPs leads to a superconducting state with an emergent vortex-antivortex lattice and the formation of a complex triple-$\bQ$ PDW.
+A plethora of correlated and topological states emerge, including a never-before-encountered chiral topological PDW superconductor, a loop-current pseudogap phase, and vestigial charge-4$e$ and charge-6$e$ superconductivity in staged melting of the vortex-antivortex lattice and hexatic liquid crystal.
+Our findings reveal previously unknown nature of the superconducting state of a current-carrying Chern metal, with broad implications for correlated and topological materials.